SpaceMate-XYZ/spacemate_cms/README.md

 # SpaceMate CMS

 A Flutter superapp that provides an offline-first content management system for place-specific menus and onboarding carousels.
-Built with modern architecture using NestJS backend, MinIO storage, Refine.dev administration, and Flutter for the mobile application.
+Built with modern architecture using NestJS backend, MinIO (for admin staging only), Cloudflare CDN (for all client-facing images), Refine.dev administration, and Flutter for the mobile application.

 ## 🏗️ Architecture Overview